harmslab/topiary/docs/source/installation.rst

   conda install -c conda-forge -c bioconda "openmpi<4.1.3" "muscle>=5.0" "raxml-ng>=1.1" "generax>=2.0" "blast>=2.2"

-If you are on windows, please see the :ref:`windows<windows-section>`.
+If you are on windows, please see the :ref:`windows section<windows-section>`.

 ------------------
 Required libraries